 The trick then is to differentiate between two voltages that we designate as "on" and "off" and convert one of those electronic states into the physical state of being grounded.
 This can be accomplished with an electronic switch, provided it includes a common jack that connects to one or the other of a pair of I/O jacks.
 I haven't seen many of these around in the modular synth world, but the Q128 Switch from synthesizers.com is an example of one.

-(If you know of others, tell me about them, and I'll list them here!)
+(If you know of others, tell me about them, and I'll list them here.)

 Taking the foot out of switch

 Consider the Roland CR-78 CompuRhythm (photo of its backside below).
 A tap on a momentary footswitch plugged into the drum machine's START/STOP jack starts the CR-78, and another tap stops it.
-That's because a tap on the switch briefly shorts the jack to ground.
-Some other part of the circuit is watching for that state change, and starts or stops the CR-78 accordingly.
-The VARIATION and WRITE jacks work the same way.
+That's because a tap on the switch briefly shorts the jack to "ground" (or what the CR-78 calls ground).
+Inside the CR-78, the sleeve portion of its START/STOP jack is connected to its internal ground reference.
+Inside the footswitch, the plug's tip is either connected or not connected to its sleeve, depending on whether the pedal is being depressed or not.
+Though not powered itself, when it's plugged into the CR-78, the footswitch becomes part of an active circuit.

 - Connecting the Q128's A jack to the CR-78's START/STOP jack